mehulagg/gitlab/doc/development/code_review.md

   - If the **latest [Pipeline for Merged Results](../ci/merge_request_pipelines/pipelines_for_merged_results/#pipelines-for-merged-results)** finished less than 2 hours ago, you might merge without starting a new pipeline as the merge request is close enough to `master`.
-  - If the **merge request is from a fork**, we can use [Pipelines for Merged Results from a forked project](../ci/merge_request_pipelines/index.md#run-pipelines-in-the-parent-project-for-merge-requests-from-a-forked-project) with caution.
-    Before triggering the pipeline, review all changes for **malicious code**.
-    If you cannot trigger the pipeline, review the status of the fork relative to `master`.
-    If it's more than 100 commits behind, ask the author to rebase it before merging.
 - When you set the MR to "Merge When Pipeline Succeeds", you should take over subsequent revisions for anything that would be spotted after that.